Brand Name Cyestra-35 Common Name cyproterone - ethinyl estradiol

 What form(s) does this medication come in?

-Each yellow, film-coated, biconvex tablet contains cyproterone acetate 2 mg and ethinyl estradiol 0.035 mg.
+Each yellow, film-coated, biconvex tablet contains 2 mg of cyproterone acetate and 0.035 mg of ethinyl estradiol.
 Available in packages of 21 tablets.
 Nonmedicinal ingredients: lactose monohydrate, maize starch, magnesium stearate, povidone and talc; tablet coating: hypromellose, propylene glycol, quinoline yellow, talc, and titanium dioxide.

 Who should NOT take this medication?